 (…processual law tells, that) the official prosecutor may abstain from bringing a charge, if the expected sentence is no more than a fine… or if the crime can be seen as negligible.”

 It tells, that the prosecutor is allowed to drop charges, if no more than a fine is expected.
 Only then.
-This is not the reason, this is the condition for stopping.
+This is the condition for stopping, not the reason.

 The next paragraph cites the defamation chapter of finnish penal law, and that criticism of one’s business, science, politics, etc. is not libel, if it can be seen as acceptable.
 As I told in the post above.

 “In the present case, [Ed.] has criticised the company founded by [X] and the device which is developed and manufactured by them.
 Therefore his criticism is about business and science.
 It is a new product, about which absolutely no independent study results are available. [not true, /-Ed.]

 Taking into account the newness of the device and the method, and the lack of evidence, it is understandable that it is met also with fierce criticism.